robbytables/bug-free-invention/unit-1-variables/instructor-resources/03-local-python/03-local-python-slides.md

 ## Defining Assumptions

-We can't use repl.it forever!
+We can't use REPLs forever!
 We can run Python right on our computers.

-* GA uses Macs for its default curriculum.
+* Why do you think that is?
-* We are happy to help you program Python on Windows or Linux as well.
+* GA is Mac-centric.
+I am as well.
+It's ok if you're not!
-* Sometimes you may need to ask questions about subtle differences!
+* Sometimes you may need to ask questions about subtle differences.
+I might need Google's help.
+It's ok, we'll figure it out.

 <aside class="notes">